Teaching method: Initial training, Continuing education or alternating training

-Admission is based on a file studied by a pedagogical commission which checks whether the student has sufficient knowledge in the fundamental tools of law, economics and management and whether the level of the student is compatible with the objectives of the training.
+Admission is based on a file studied by a pedagogical committee that verifies whether the student has sufficient knowledge of the fundamental tools of law, economics and management and whether the student's level is compatible with the objectives of the program.

-Apply at the time of admission on the dedicated platform.
+Apply at the time of admissions on the dedicated platform.